 Heather has a passion for community service and improving the lives of children.
 She has actively volunteered in the Dallas Community with organizations such as the Family Place, Austin Street Center and DCAC.

-Heather is married to Jason, and they have a one daughter.
+Heather is married to Jason, and they have a one daughter and one son.

 Please click here to contact Heather.

 Carrie Paschall - Chief Investigation and Support Services Officer

 Carrie Paschall serves as chief investigative and support services officer where she oversees the management and operations of the Forensic Interview and Family Support Services teams.
 Previously she served as director of forensic interview services at DCAC.

 Carrie has conducted over 5,450 video recorded child forensic interviews and has over 1,100 hours of training in the field of child abuse and child abuse dynamics, with just over 400 of those hours specifically focused on conducting child forensic interviews.
 A sought-after speaker, Carrie has over 900 hours of presentation experience and trains other professionals in the field about how interviews of children are conducted in child abuse investigations.
 She also presents on other topics such as grooming, recantation, and disclosure dynamics.